GDQuest/website/content/tutorial/godot/shaders/flag-shader-3d/index.md

 ## Setting up the scene

 First off, create a new 3D scene and add a `MeshInstance` node as a child.
-Add a new _PlaneMesh_ to it, change its size to have a 3:2 ratio and subdivide it into 32 by 32 subdivisions.
+Add a new _PlaneMesh_ to it, change its size to have a 3:2 ratio and subdivide it into `32` by `32` subdivisions.
 We'll need these vertices to deform the flag.

 Add a new _ShaderMaterial_ to the _PlaneMesh_.
 Your settings in the inspector should look like this.

 ![Mesh settings](./images/mesh-settings.png)

-Now we'll set up the shader and generate a noise texture.
+Now, we'll set up the shader and generate a noise texture.

 Click into the _ShaderMaterial_ and a new shader to it to open up the shader code editor.